Rafnuss/GeoPressureTemplate/README.md

 # GeoPressureTemplate

-Analyzing geolocator data with pressure is full of potential, but the the path is long and the journey can be challenging. `GeoPressureTemplate` is a [Github repository template](https://docs.github.com/articles/creating-a-repository-from-a-template/) for a start-up R project to make that journey easier.
+Analyzing geolocator data with pressure is full of potential, but the the path is long and the journey can be challenging. `GeoPressureTemplate` is a [Github repository template](https://docs.github.com/articles/creating-a-repository-from-a-template/) containing a start-up R project to make that journey easier.

 ## What is this template and who is it for? :mag_right:

 `GeoPressureTemplate` aims to help researchers analyse their geolocator data with [`GeoPressureR`](https://raphaelnussbaumer.com/GeoPressureR/).
-It provides the backbone R code containing the folder structure and code to correctly label your data and produce basic trajectory figures.
+It provides the backbone R code containing the folder structure and R script to store your data, analyse it and produce trajectory figures.

-In essence, it contains the code from all the [GeoPressureManual](https://raphaelnussbaumer.com/GeoPressureManual) packaged in an `.R` file to make it easy for you to apply it to your own data.
+In essence, it contains the code from all the [GeoPressureManual](https://raphaelnussbaumer.com/GeoPressureManual) packaged in `.R` files to make it easy for you to apply it to your own data.

 ## What do you need to use this template? :computer:

-- Geolocator data containing pressure, light and activity data.
+- Geolocator data (called `tag`) containing at least pressure data, but optionally also light and acceleration data.
 - Have read the [GeoPressureManual](https://raphaelnussbaumer.com/GeoPressureManual) (:warning: You should be familiar with the **full process involved** before starting with your own project)
 - Basic R experience (I'm using the [tidyverse](https://www.tidyverse.org/) syntax here).
 - A [Github account](https://github.com/signup).